The Watseka Wonder: America's First Documented Case of Spiritual Possession

 In 1878, a 13-year-old girl named Lurancy Vennum moved into the Roff Home for 100 days, with the unbelievable claim that she was being possessed by the spirit of Mary Roff, the Roff daughter who had died 13 years earlier.
 Read more | Download eyewitness account

-The exhibition of Victorian post-mortem photography, which had been planned for one showing monthly from February through May, has been postponed until April.
+The exhibition of Victorian post-mortem photography, which had been planned for one showing monthly from February through May, has been postponed while additional restoration work is completed on the home.
 Dates to be announced.

 End of an Era: Roff Home to Close on Nov.
 1, 2015